-The 2 Way Flipper is aimed at children over the age of 3 years, so perfect for my little Monkey 3 and half-year old son.
-The set comprises of 11 separate rubber wood trix and track components which slot onto 41 orange blocks made of recycled wood and plastic and 4 wooden coloured balls.
-All the paint is non-toxic and water based.
+The 2 Way Flipper is aimed at children over the age of 3 years, so perfect for my little 3 and a half-year-old son.
+The set comprises 11 separate rubberwood Trix and track components which slot onto 41 orange blocks made of recycled wood and plastic and 4 wooden coloured balls.
+All the paint is non-toxic and water-based.
 I was rather surprised by the size of the storage box!
-Wonderworld is a Thai company who have a great Eco-friendly ethos so it didn’t make sense to me that the box was at least a third bigger than it needed to be, which is a bit of a pain when storage space is at a premium in this household!
+Wonderworld is a Thai company that has a great Eco-friendly ethos so it didn’t make sense to me that the box was at least a third bigger than it needed to be, which is a bit of a pain when storage space is at a premium in this household!

-As you can see if the photo above I hadn’t quite got all the columns straight!
+As you can see in the photo above I hadn’t quite got all the columns straight!
 I’m now much better at the initial construction.

-So what did Monkey think …… he liked it, he’d never seem a ball track before so it was a totally new concept for him.
-As with all toys and games he finds his own way of playing with it.
-Rather than let 1 ball loose from the top of the track, through the 2 way flipper and then see if the ball went down the stairs or down the shoot, he decided to let all 4 balls go at once.
+So what did my son think …… he liked it, he’d never seen a ball track before so it was a totally new concept for him.
+As with all toys and games, he finds his own way of playing with it.
+Rather than let 1 ball loose from the top of the track, through the 2-way flipper and then see if the ball went down the stairs or down the shoot, he decided to let all 4 balls go at once.
 He thought it was great.
 It certainly kept him amused for a long time.
 As he gets older he’ll really grasp the idea of gravity and that having the track on different levels helps the balls roll through the flipper and other ‘trix’ components.
 At the moment it’s just fun.

 A couple of his older cousins aged 5 and 7 visited him and the three of them enjoyed playing with it together.
-The eldest could definately construct it by himself.
-Monkey has also ‘constructed’ his own Trix Track as you can see at the end of our Vlog …..
+The eldest could definitely construct it by himself.
+My son has also ‘constructed’ his own Trix Track as you can see at the end of our Vlog …..

 As I mentioned earlier, and you can see in the photo above there a number of different additional sets.
 You can join anything from 2 to 5 sets together to make all sorts of interesting combinations and I’m sure we’ll be adding to the collection over the next few years!

-The 2 Way Flipper is available through The Toadstool and retails at £35.00 which I consider to be good value for money.
+The 2 Way Flipper is available through The Toadstool and retails at £35.00 which I consider being good value for money.
 We would give this set the thumbs up with a score of 8/10.